Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 However, there are some interesting connections that fans have drawn between the two series:

 1. Themes: Both series are coming-of-age stories with good versus evil themes and magical elements.
 Narnia’s narrative revolves around the Pevensie siblings fighting against the White Witch, Jadis, and restoring peace to the land.
-Similarly, Harry Potter embarks on a life-long mission to defeat the dark wizard Voldemort.
+Similarly, Harry Potter embarks on a lifelong mission to defeat the dark wizard Voldemort.

 2. Possible Inspiration: J.K.
 Rowling has admitted to being a fan of Narnia.
 So, some fans believe she may have drawn inspiration from it for her own work.
 For instance, there are interesting parallels between the Pevensie siblings and the founders of Hogwarts.